zevv/npeg/README.md

   ```

   Note that this operator does not allow capturing the skipped data up to the
-  match; if his is required you can manually construct a grammar to do this.
+  match; if this is required you can manually construct a grammar to do this.

 - Match exactly `n` times: `P[n]`